 Penistone

-News on the Street: ( Reload this page to see the latest updates )
+News on the Street: ( Reload for the latest updates )

-• The Knowledge - Penistone is a Yorkshire town, not village.
-Local addresses are Sheffield S36 postcodes (our mail is not sorted in Barnsley); Penistone Paramount Theatre is (always was) Penistone Town Hall; Hazlehead is spelt that way; Thurlstone does not have an 'e' in the middle; Bridge End is two words; Dinner is at dinnertime and those ugly, imported words like 'normalcy and 'gotten' have no place here.
+• The Knowledge - Penistone is a town, not village, with Sheffield S36 postcodes (our mail is not sorted in Barnsley).
+Penistone Paramount Theatre is (and always was) Penistone Town Hall.
+Hazlehead is spelt that way.
+Thurlstone does not have an 'e' in the middle.
+Bridge End and Spring Vale are two words.
+Dinner is at dinnertime and those ugly, imported words like 'normalcy' and 'gotten' have no place here.
 You are in God's Own County and the world envies you.

 Penistone